If you are into manual testing and planning to learn a testing tool, though just to add in your resume, definitely consider JMeter For Load Testing.

 Jmeter is easy for load testing on the web.
 Jmeter results are useful for improving the performance of a web.
 It’s free and you can use it to automatize your work.

-RPT for Performance Testing of Web Application is another easy to use tool by IBM.
+RPT for Performance Testing of Web Application is another easy to use a tool by IBM.
 Here is a step by step guide with screenshots, on how to use RPT.

 Hope this article will help you to write your first test with Jmeter.
 Let me know if you have any questions or suggestions